nops-io/nops-cloud-account-registration/nops-aws-account-register/README.md

 # Nops Account Registration Automation
-- Description of each files and folders are as follows
+- Descriptions of the files and folders are as follows:

 ### cloudformation-single-acc-register
-- This folder containes cloudformation template for single aws account register to nops
+- This folder contains CloudFormation template to register a single AWS account with nOps

 ### lambda_functions
-- This folder containes python code for lambda function which registers aws accounts to nops.
+- This folder contains the python code for the lambda function which registers AWS accounts to nops.

 ### terraform-multi-acc-register-via-stacksets
-- This folder is a terraform module which deploys cloudformation stacksets.
+- This folder contains a Terraform module which deploys CloudFormation stacksets.
-- Cloudformation stacksets deploys the cloudformation template in all accounts defined in OU.
+- CloudFormation stacksets deploys the CloudFormation template in all accounts defined in OU.

 ### terraform-single-acc-register
-- This folder is a terraform module which is alternative for single aws account registration via cloudformation.
+- This folder is a terraform module which is alternative for single AWS account registration via CloudFormation.
-- Clients who wants to manage all resource via terraform can use this module.
+- Clients who wants to manage all resource via Terraform can use this module.